Arslanas/PlayM/README.md

 * [Usage](#usage)
 * [Contact](#contact)
 ## About The Project
 The main purpose of this application is to help in analyze of character motion for 3d animator.
-Key feature is easy to use managing of video frames - adding extra empty frames and removing bad looking frames, while keeping information about made changes.
+Key feature is easy to use managing of video frames - adding extra empty frames and removing bad looking frames, while keeping information about changes.
 It will be helpfull for animator to get correct `timing` and `spacing` - terms, that are fundamental for animation.
 Further improvement of animation in 3d scene, is based on information about changes that was been made.

-Due to playblasts are almost never more than 15 seconds, application is supposed to be used only for short videos (playblasts).

 ### Demo
 <div align="center">